 Flexential Cloud Fabric: Delivering secure, scalable connectivity

-Flexential’s Cloud Fabric is a NaaS solution that allows your business to seamlessly connect to cloud service providers using Flexential’s dedicated 100 gigabyte (GB) network backbone across its portfolio of 38 data centers in 19 locations.
-With Cloud Fabric, businesses can quickly procure a physical port from Flexential and use its self-service interface to establish any number of flexible, secure virtual connections to Amazon Web Services (AWS), Microsoft Azure and Google Cloud.
+Flexential’s Cloud Fabric is a NaaS solution that allows your business to seamlessly connect to cloud service providers using Flexential’s dedicated 100 gigabyte per second (Gbps) network backbone across its portfolio of 39 data centers in 19 locations.
+With Cloud Fabric, businesses can quickly procure a physical port from Flexential and use its self-service interface to establish any number of flexible, secure virtual connections to Amazon Web Services (AWS), Microsoft Azure, Google Cloud, and Oracle Cloud.
 The portal also allows your business to scale capacity on demand and view the status of your connections using the web, an API or a mobile device.

 Flexential’s private network also ensures heightened control over the security and performance of your connections.
 The combination of Cloud Fabric and Flexential’s geographically diverse data centers allows your organization to leverage a single provider to reach the places your business needs to go.
 This eliminates reliance on third-party solutions, providing a single partner to work with as you continue to strengthen and define your digital strategy.